Hi, I’m Simon.

 Your property business should be rewarding

-When your property business becomes a limited company it acquires additional statutory responsibilities, such as an annual company tax return to HMRC and filing of accounts with Companies House.
-We’ll do all that for you, no bother.
+As a limited company, your property business has additional statutory responsibilities, such as filing annual tax returns with HMRC and filing accounts with Companies House.
+It’s no problem at all for us to do that for you.

 Claiming important reliefs

 Knowing which allowances and reliefs you’re entitled to claim is the key to keeping your company’s tax bill under control.

 For a limited company with one property, our fee for the annual accounts and the tax compliance is just £575+VAT.

 Setting up fees